 Over 40 important verges within the district have been designated as special roadside verges.
 This means that the many rare flowers that grow on these verges are protected.

-The special verges are marked with wooden posts at either end, to try to make them as visible as possible.
+The special verges are coordinated by Essex County Council's Place Services and marked with wooden posts at either end to try to make them as visible as possible.
 The posts have a white plaque to warn contractors that the area within the posts is specially protected and no dumping or unauthorised management should occur.

 You'll also be able use these maps to see if there are any other wildlife sites nearby.